lrusso/Classroom/README.md

 * The **classroom_audio_path** variable is the path to the MP3 audio file that has the voice of the teacher giving the class.

-* Create your Web layout for the class in any way form that you like, using as many images, labels or elements that you may need.
+* Design your Web page for the classroom using as many HTML elements as you may need.

 ## Handling transitions